jorislimonier/jorislimonier/README.md

         📱 The companion app for Judovar
     </summary>
     <p>
-      Oriented for Android devices, but desktop and web (almost) come out of the box with Flutter. <br>
+      Oriented for Android devices, but desktop and web (mostly) come out of the box with Flutter. <br>
+      I learn Flutter on my own, with nothing else that what's freely available online. <br>
       This project is closed-source.
     </p>
   </details>